Review of Silver Moon deck 4 (Restaurants-Cabins)

-Medical Center (located on Deck 3) is the ship’s hospital operated by resident doctors and nurses on 24-hour duty.
+Infirmary/Medical Center (located on Deck 3) is the ship’s hospital operated by resident doctors and nurses on 24-hour duty.
 Payments are made by the boarding pass (treatments are equivalent to a private doctor’s visit).
 General health insurance policies do not apply, so buying cruise health insurance is recommended.

 "Atlantide" (steakhouse restaurant, bar & seafood grill) is starboard-located, reservations-only dining venue with a menu featuring designer seafood dishes, gourmet fish specialties (such as royal crab, blue lobster, red snapper) and prime steaks.
 Food is price-inclusive, as well as all beverages (wines, spirits, bottled water, specialty coffees, juices, soft drinks).
 At extra cost are available select alcohol (champagnes, spirits) and premium wines (a la carte menu pricing).

 "Kabuki" is an Asian (Japanese-cuisine) specialty restaurant (at surcharge US$40 PP).
 Dinner reservations are required.
-Teppanyaki food (prepaired on iron griddles) is offered only in the evenings.
+Teppanyaki food (prepared on iron griddles) is offered only in the evenings.
 During the day, Kabuki offers a-la-carte menu with sushi, sashimi and other raw seafood dishes.

 "La Dame" (aka “MaDame” / named “Le Champagne” on other Silversea ships) is a small-capacity, French-cuisine restaurant via the line’s partnership with Relais & Chateaux.
 The “Relais & Chateaux” chain of individually owned gourmet restaurants, boutique hotels, luxury resorts and villas.
 The Grande Dame is an upscale, dinner-only restaurant at surcharge PP (nominal fee applies) with highly personalized, white-glove service.
 This is the only restaurant on the ship with an additional fee.
-Reservation are required.
+Reservations are required.
 Excluding some premium champagnes, wines and spirits, all other drinks are complimentary.
 Most food ingredients are locally sourced, and the dining experience includes unique food presentations.

 Cruise cabins from 405 to 417, all of which are Classic Veranda.
-Here are also the ship’s all three wheelchair accessible staterooms (for disabled passengers) located starboard near the lifts.
+Here are also the ship’s all three wheelchair-accessible staterooms (for disabled passengers) located starboard near the lifts.